fhoekstra/qmk_userspace/README.md

 ## More detailed considerations

-I did not want to use home-row mods, or other timing-sensitive tricks.
+I did not want to use home-row mods, or other timing-sensitive tricks, such as Mod-Tap.
 I want to be able to type as slow as I want to, or as fast as I can.
-This is why I went with one-shot modifiers on layers, like the Callum and Seniply layouts have popularized.
+This is why I went with one-shot modifiers on layers, like the [Callum](https://keymapdb.com/keymaps/callum_oakley/) and [Seniply](https://keymapdb.com/keymaps/stevep99/) layouts have popularized.

-I have briefly considered placing the letters more optimally, in Colemak-DH layout, but have opted not to do that for now.
-I have no problem with QWERTY, and learning a new alpha layout is much more difficult than just the symbols and modifiers.
+I have briefly considered placing the letters more optimally, in [Colemak-DH](https://dreymar.colemak.org/) layout, but have opted not to do that for now.
+[Although QWERTY is a little awkward when typing English words](https://duckduckgo.com/?q=colemak+qwerty+heatmap&iar=images&t=brave), changing to Colemak would also move the Vim keys, or make me unable to use a default vim config.
+Besides, learning a new alpha layout is much more difficult than just the symbols and modifiers, even if only?for typing words.
 Perhaps later.

 ------
 # QMK Userspace template